-IN YOUR BATHROOM: shampoo, conditioner, soap, makeup remover, moisturisers, acne related products, air fresheners, fragrances…
+IN YOUR BATHROOM: shampoo, conditioner, soap, moisturisers, acne related products, air fresheners, fragrances and perfume, deodorant…

 MENSTRUAL HYGIENE PRODUCTS: tampons, pads, intimate gels…

-YOUR KITCHEN: food (pesticides or contamination), plastic food containers, metal cans.
+YOUR KITCHEN: food (meat, fish, milk, eggs, butter), plastic food containers, metal cans, non-stick cookware…

 CLEANING PRODUCTS: oven cleaner, laundry detergent, bathroom sprays, bleaching agents…

-YOUR LIVING ROOM: plastic cases of televisions and computers, electronics, carpets, lighting, foam cushions and other textiles.
+YOUR LIVING ROOM: plastic cases of televisions and computers, electronics, carpets, lighting, foam cushions, mattresses and textiles

 Some people use them up and then make a healthier choice the next time they purchase.
 Others throw them out right away because they don’t want to have toxic chemicals in their homes anymore.
 Whichever of these options (or a different one) you go for, will be the right one for you.
 There isn’t just one right way to take care of yourself.